The Athena SWAN Charter

 The Athena SWAN action plan dovetails with the University's Women in Leadership initiative which includes a range of interventions to build leadership capability and to support female staff in career progression to senior levels.
 Since the Women in Leadership initiative established, DCU's gender profile continues to improve steadily:

 Since receiving the Bronze Award a structured programme management approach has been implemented to ensure that the ambitious action plan is achieved and the benefits experienced by all.
 Lead by the Chair, Professor Greg Hughes, a new Athena SWAN Self-Assessment Team (SAT) will oversee the delivery of DCU's Athena SWAN commitments and progress towards achievement of a Silver Athena SWAN Award.
 Full details of the three year action plan are available in the DCU Athena SWAN Bronze Award Submission.
-A quarterly reporting pack is submitted to the Senior Management Group every quarter to provide regular progress updates.
+A quarterly reporting pack is submitted to the Senior Management Group to provide regular progress updates.

 DCU Athena Swan Self-Assessment Team (SAT)